-It’s a simple fact: our world is heavily reliant on fossil fuels and it is terrible for the environment.
-Not only does it spew harmful chemicals into the air, but it also takes a lot of effort to mine and ends up with lots of waste.
+It’s a simple fact today: our world is heavily reliant on fossil fuels and it is terrible for the environment.
+Not only do they need a lot of effort to mine out, spew harmful chemicals into the air during use, and also end up producing lots of waste.

-For this reason, we’re seeking cleaner energy sources such as solar, wind, hydroelectric and nuclear power.
-Among these, nuclear power has a lot of capability to produce large amounts of energy through a single source, while renewables like solar power can produce low amounts of energy without any cost.
+For this reason, we are seeking cleaner energy sources such as solar, wind, hydroelectric and nuclear power.
+Among these, nuclear power has a lot of capability to produce large amounts of energy through a single source, while renewables like solar power can produce low amounts of energy with minimal costs.

 So when it comes to solar vs nuclear power, which one is better?
 Let’s find out more about each type of power and compare their advantages to see which one’s better for the environment.